kripod/glaze/packages/glaze/README.md

    }
    ```

-4. Please refer to the [treat][] documentation for setting up static style extraction and server-side rendering.
+4. Please refer to the [treat][] documentation for:

+   - Setting up static style extraction and server-side rendering
+   - Applying a selector-based `globalStyle`

 ## 🤔 How it works